Desktop Software

 ArcMap and ArcGIS Pro are the two main programs in the Esri ArcGIS Desktop suite.
 Users can install both of these programs on their machines and run them simultaneously.

-Members of the UMass community have access to Esri products through the Department of Geosciences.
-For all questions related to licensing, please contact the ESRI / GIS Software and License Coordinator, Joe Kopera (jkopera[at]geo.umass.edu).
+Members of the UMass community have access to Esri products through the Department of Earth, Geographic, and Climate Sciences.
+For questions related to licensing, email arcgis@umass.edu.

 ArcGIS Pro

 Runs on Windows only.
 ArcGIS Pro is Esri’s newest commercial desktop software, featuring a new ribbon interface and 2D/3D integration.
-The current versions available through UMass are ArcGIS Pro 2.9 and 3.0.
-If you want to install version 3.0, your Windows machine must have .NET Desktop Runtime 6.x.
+If you want to install versions 3+, your Windows machine must have .NET Desktop Runtime 6.x.

-2. At the login page, click: Sign in with Your ArcGIS organization’s URL.
+- At the login page, click Your ArcGIS organization’s URL.

 Esri Desktop Apps